-- Providing methodologies and emission factors (EFs) for CH4 emissions from managed lands with drained 118 IWMS under any land-use category that has undergone rewetting, and from inland mineral soils that have - been inundated for the purpose of wetland creation (Note: CH_4 emissions from wetlands created for the purpose of wastewater treatment are addressed in Chapter 6 of this supplement). - 120 purpose of wastewater treatment are addressed in Chapter 6 of this supplement - Table 5.1 clarifies the scope and corresponding sections of this chapter, as well as guidance for IWMS provided in the 2006 IPCC Guidelines and in other chapters of this supplement.
+- providing new default SOC stock change factors for land-use (F{LU}) for rewetting of drained IWMS classified as Cropland; and - providing methodologies and emission factors (EFs) for CH4 emissions from managed lands with drained IWMS under any land-use category that has undergone rewetting, and from inland mineral soils that have been inundated for the purpose of wetland creation (Note that CH4 emissions from wetlands created for the purpose of wastewater treatment are addressed in Chapter 6 of this supplement).

+Table 5.1 clarifies the scope and corresponding sections of this chapter, as well as the guidance for IWMS provided in the 2006 IPCC Guidelines and in other chapters of this supplement.

-TABLE 5.1 Updated and new guidance provided in Chapter 5 IPCC Land-use category Soil Organic Carbon ^{A,B} (SOC) CH 4 emissions ^{C,D} Land Remaining in a Land-use Category Forest Land Updated SOC {REF} for IWMS EF {CH4-IWMS} for rewetting of Cropland Updated SOC{REF} for IWMS; SOC stock change factors for land-use (F{LU}) for long-term cultivation, and rewetting of drained IWMS drained IWMS, and created wetlands on managed lands with mineral soils Grassland Updated SOC {REF} for IWMS Wetlands Updated SOC {REF} for IWMS ^b Settlements Updated SOC {REF} for IWMS Land Conversion to a New Land-use Catego ry All land-use conversions Updated SOC{REF} for IWMS; SOC stock change factors for land-use (F{LU}) for long-term cultivation, and wetland rewetting EF {CH4-IWMS} for rewetting of drained IWMS, and created wetlands on managed lands with mineral soils A The overall guidance as provided i n Chapters 2 and 4-9 in the 2006 IPCC Guidelines will continue to apply a long with elements mentioned in this table.
+TABLE 5.1 Updated and new guidance provided in Cha APTER 5 IPCC land-use category Soil Organic Carbon ^{A,B} (SOC) CH 4 emissions ^{C,D} Land Remaining in a Land-use Category v Forest Land Updated SOC {REF} for IWMS $EF{CH4-IWMS}$ for rewetting of Cropland Updated SOC {REF} for IWMS; SOC stock change factors for land-use (F{LU}) for long-term cultivation, and rewetting of drained IWMS drained IWMS, and created wetlands on managed lands with mineral soils Grassland Updated SOC {REF} for IWMS Wetlands Updated SOC {REF} for IWMS Settlements Updated SOC {REF} for IWMS - Land Conversion to a New Land-use Categ ory All land-use conversions Updated SOC {REF} for IWMS; SOC stock change factors for land-use (F {LU}) for long-term cultivation, and rewetting of drained IWMS.
+EF {CH4-IWMS} for rewetting of drained IWMS, and created wetlands on managed lands with mineral soils A The overall guidance as prov ided in Chapters 2 and 4-9 in the 2006 IPCC Guidelines will continue to apply along with elements mentioned in this table.
 B Guidance on SOC will apply to all wetlands with IWMS except Flooded Land.
-C Existing guidance on CH 4 emissions from rice cultivation given in Chapter 5, Volume 4 of the 2006 IPCC Guidelines will continue to apply.
-D Guidance on CH 4 emissions from managed lands with IWMS does not apply to Flooded Land.
+C Existing guidance on CH{A} en nissions from rice cultivation given in Chapter 5, Volume 4 of the 2006 IPCC C Guidelines will continue to apply.
+D Guidance on CH emissions from managed lands with IWMS does not apply to Flooded Land.